Grand Egyptian Museum Opens in Giza – Full Visitor Guide

 - By Car: Paid parking available on-site.

-Nearby Attractions
+Nearby Attractions to the GEM

-Recommended Tours Including the GEM
+Top Tours Including the Grand Egyptian Museum

 Grand Egyptian Museum Private Tour – from $55